I hate being a girl: is that wrong?

 Too, a lot of the time, when we go through puberty -- and this can be the case for both boys and girls -- and our bodies start to become more gendered, and our sex becomes more obvious, it's typical to feel uncomfortable with the extra attention our bodies and our identities as defined by biological sex can get, especially if certain or traditional gender roles ascribed to us aren't roles we like, want or are comfortable with.
 A common term for a person, of any sex or gender, who doesn't feel comfortable with their gender is gender dysphoria.
 Gender dysphoria is especially common at the age you're at right now, so this might be something that will change and feel better with time.

-A less common reason someone assigned female sex may be less comfortable being a girl, or want to be a boy is because that person may be intersex or trans gender: in those cases, gender dysphoria may not go away in time or feel better over time if that person is trying to be a gender that they either simply are not, or do not feel they are.
+A less common reason someone assigned female at birth may be less comfortable being a girl, or want to be a boy is because that person may be intersex or transgender: in those cases, gender dysphoria may not go away in time or feel better over time if that person is trying to be a gender that they either simply are not, or do not feel they are.

-Trans gender is a term for people who are usually (though some can also be intersex: one doesn't have to be XX or XY to be trans gender) assigned male or female sex at birth, and/or who are XX or XY, but who do not feel like the gender that "matches" that sex, but like the opposite gender.
-There are an awful lot of theories as to why some people (and it's tough to estimate how many people are, but it's usually estimated at a maximum of one in every 2,000 people, and a minimum of one in every 10,000 people) are trans gender, so right now, no one has any one reason why, but what we can say for sure is that some people ARE trans gender and gender dysphoric, and probably not just because of cultural gender roles or sexism (though that can certainly make being trans gender even more uncomfortable).
+Transgender, or just trans, is a term for people who are usually (though some can also be intersex: one doesn't have to be XX or XY to be trans) assigned male or female at birth, and/or who are XX or XY, but who do not feel like the gender that "matches" that assignment, but like a different one.
+There are an awful lot of theories as to why some people (and it's tough to estimate how many people are, but it's usually estimated at a maximum of one in every 2,000 people, and a minimum of one in every 10,000 people) are trans, so right now, no one has any one reason why, but what we can say for sure is that some people ARE trans and gender dysphoric, and not just because of cultural gender roles or sexism (though that can certainly make being trans even more uncomfortable).

 The real issue right now with you as I see it is that you're feeling really uncomfortable in your own skin, and obviously, that can cause some real stress, suffering and agony.